-Ticking box 2OP is simply you telling the tax office: "Please ignore the flat tax and instead tax my investment income like it's a salary, because my overall income is low enough that it will save me money."
+Ticking box 2OP is simply telling the tax office: "Please ignore the flat tax and instead tax my investment income like it's a salary, because my overall income is low enough that it will save me money."

 The Default: What Happens If You Do Nothing

-In 2026, the PFU rate is 31.4%, broken down as:
+In 2026, the flat rate is 31.4%, broken down as:

 - Income tax: 12.8%